facebook-csharp-sdk/facebook-csharp-sdk.github.com/docs/phone/tutorial/index.md

 ![Create Folder](images/Authenticate/2-CreateFolders.png)

 Add login button to MainPage
-Facebook Authentication on Windows Phone works using OAuth within a WebBrowser control that the application hosts in one of its pages.
-One of the pages will host the _Login to Facebook_ button and the other is going to host the WebBrowser control.
+Facebook Authentication on Windows Phone works using OAuth.
+The Facebook.Client library comes built in with the _FacebookSessionClient_ construct which automatically displays a WebBrowser for the Facebook login.
+However, whenever we make a login call from within a page, we will first see the UI in the page which made the login call and then we will navigate to the Login page and then back to the original page.
+If the original page has any UI, the flow will not be smooth as the user will see the UI and then suddently be transitioned to a login page and then transitioned back to the original UI.
+To avoid this, we will invoke the login page from a blank page and when the login has succeeded, we will navigate to the page where we will host the final Scrumptious UI.
 Thus, we will start by adding a login button to the MainPage.xaml.
+On clicking the Login button, we will navigate to another Page called _FacebookLoginPage_ which will be the blank page that will show the OAuth login page.
 To do this, replace the contents of MainPage.xaml with the following:

     <phone:PhoneApplicationPage
         x:Class="Facebook.Scrumptious.WindowsPhone.MainPage"